 Deep Vein Thrombosis

 Deep vein thrombosis occurs when a blood clot forms in the deep veins of the body – usually in the leg.
 While deep vein thrombosis is a fairly common condition, it is also very dangerous.
 If the clot breaks away and travels through your bloodstream, it could end up in the lungs and cause a pulmonary embolism – a potentially fatal condition.
 Deep vein thrombosis is usually the result of blood-clotting abnormalities, periods of inactivity, stenosed veins and trauma or injury.
 Symptoms of deep vein thrombosis include pain, swelling and discoloration around the area of the clot.
 Deep vein thrombosis can often be treated in the hospital with a minimally invasive, catheter-directed procedure that infuses “clot dissolving” medication into the veins.
 Treatment may also involve the use of anticoagulants and prescription grade compression stockings.

 How To Treat Varicose Veins and Other Vein Issues

 As bad as they may look and feel, varicose veins and spider veins are not usually considered a serious medical problem.
-However, varicose veins may indicate a critical blockage in deeper veins, a condition called deep vein thrombosis, that can be life threatening.
-Consequently proper medical evaluation and treatment of varicose veins is important.
+However, varicose veins may indicate a critical blockage in deeper veins, a condition called deep vein thrombosis, that can be life-threatening.
+Consequently, proper medical evaluation and treatment of varicose veins are important.
 Because chronic venous insufficiency is a progressive disease, symptoms will worsen if left untreated.